DmIvanov/DmIvanov.github.io/_posts/2020-09-22-protocol-extensions.md

 ### To be continued

 Here we discussed what the animal is "protocol extensions".
 We mentioned 2 types of functions and the general differences between them.
-Next time we will dive more into practical cases and pitfalls regarding using this feature in our code.
+In the [next article](/pitfalls-of-protocol-extensions/) we are diving more into practical cases and pitfalls regarding using this feature in our code.
 Stay tuned ;-).